The New Zealand Veterinary Nursing Association (NZVNA)

 TREASURER

-I am Lauren Gliddon (Rodgers), my journey in veterinary medicine and animal health began over 15 years ago with a veterinary nursing qualification.
+I am Lauren Gliddon (Rodgers).
+My journey in veterinary medicine and animal health began over 15 years ago with a veterinary nursing qualification.
 This further sparked my passion for caring for animals, ensuring their well-being and owner education.
 Driven by a thirst for knowledge, I pursued a Bachelor of Animal Science degree, deepening my understanding of animal health, especially in the production animal sector.
 As my career evolved, I combined my love for animals with business acumen.
 With roles across pharma and nutrition in sales, key account management, team leadership, and strategy.

 treasurer@nzvna.org.nz